4 Reasons to Use a Credit Card for Purchases

 Monitor spending

 Regularly review your credit card statements to track expenses, spot errors and help ensure you stay within your budget.
+A budgeting app can also help, allowing you to see your spending across several cards.

 Use a card that aligns with your spending habits